xinwenfu/Get-Started-With-ESP32-OTA/README.md

 Leave the server running and return to the original terminal.
 We are going to run the first OTA project now.
 Navigate to the "simple_ota_example" directory.
 Make a new directory called "server_certs" under by running ```mkdir server_certs``` if you do not have one .
 Now copy the server certificate to this new directory by running ```cp ../server/ca_cert.pem server_certs/```.
 This is necessary to authenticate the server during the TLS handshake.

-Open the config menu by running ```idf.py menuconfig```.
+Open the config menu.
 Navigate to **Example Configuration** and change **firmware upgrade url endpoint** to "https://_\<your IP\>_:8070/hello-world-unversioned.bin".
 Navigate to **Example Connection Configuration** and update the WiFi credentials with your SSID and password.
-Finally, navigate to **Partition Table -> Partition Table** and change it "Factory app, two OTA definitions".
+Finally, navigate to **Partition Table -> Partition Table** and change it "Factory app, two OTA definitions" if needed.
 Now exit the configuration and save your changes.

-Build and run the firmware using ```idf.py flash monitor```.
+Build, run and flash the firmware.
 The app will start by running the OTA firmware, which will try to connect to your running HTTPS server.
-If all goes well, you will see the ESP32 download the "hello-world-unversioned.bin" firmware, reset the system, and begin running the updated firmware.
+If all goes well, you will see the ESP32 download the "hello-world.bin" firmware, reset the system, and begin running the updated firmware.

 ## Run the native_ota_example Project